Connect with others who understand.

 3. Bipolar Disorder — National Institute of Mental Health

-6. Post by Former NIMH Director Thomas Insel: Transforming Diagnosis — National Institute of Mental Health
+6. DSM-5 and RDoC: Shared Interests — National Institute of Mental Health

 7. Age at Onset Versus Family History and Clinical Outcomes in 1,665 International Bipolar-I Disorder Patients — World Psychiatry

-8. Rapid Cycling in Bipolar Disorder: A Systematic Review — Journal of Clinical Psychiatry
+8. Evidence-Based Treatment Strategies for Rapid Cycling Bipolar Disorder, A Systematic Review — Journal of Affective Disorders

-15. Cyclothymic Disorder in Youth: Why Is it Overlooked, What Do We Know and Where Is the Field Headed? — Neuropsychiatry
+14. Cyclothymic Disorder in Youth: Why Is It Overlooked, What Do We Know, and Where Is the Field Headed? — Neuropsychiatry

 A MyDepressionTeam Member